INSIGHT-Cameron's 'Brexit' riddle: Row with EU or row with Eurosceptics?

 Cameron is demanding guarantees to ensure London's financial dominance is not impeded by the closer integration of the euro zone, and he wants a commitment that the goal of ever closer union in the EU treaty's preamble will not to apply to Britain.

-"What David Cameron is asking for is trivial," said Matthew Elliott, chief executive of Vote Leave which is campaigning to leave the bloc that Britain joined in 1973.
+"What David Cameron is asking for is trivial," Matthew Elliott, chief executive of Vote Leave which is campaigning to leave the bloc that Britain joined in 1973, told Reuters.

-"He knows that unless he can declare victory in February, many of his MPs and party members will be unlikely to back him in the referendum.
-That's why he is now manufacturing a row to make himself look tough," he told Reuters.
+"He knows that unless he can declare victory in February many of his MPs and party members will be unlikely to back him in the referendum.
+That's why he is now manufacturing a row to make himself look tough," said Elliott.

 Cameron is likely to eventually secure agreement on most of his demands, including a call for better regulation and more open markets to promote growth, though no deal is yet drafted, partly due to the deadlock over in-work benefits.